meyfa/phpunit-assert-gd/README.md

 It supports comparing **files on disk** as well as **image resources** in memory.

-**Compatibility note:** This library supports PHP versions 5.3.3 up to 7.2.2.
-It supports PHPUnit from version 4.8.36 to version 6.5.0.
+**Compatibility note:** The 2.x version of this library supports PHP versions of at least 7.2.
+It supports PHPUnit versions of at least 8.0.
+If you require support for older versions of PHPUnit and/or PHP, you will need to use version 1.x of this library.
-Since those PHPUnit versions are completely incompatible, extreme hacks have to be used that depend on the Composer autoloading order.
-Please file an issue if you notice any errors.

 ## Installation